 Can an officer record inside my home?

 Yes.
 However, in locations where individuals have a reasonable expectation of privacy, such as a residence, individuals may request that an officer not record them.
-Officers will evaluate each situation and when an officer deems it appropriate, may honor the individual’s request.
+Officers will evaluate each situation and when an officer deems it appropriate, the officer may honor the individual’s request.

 Will interviews with witnesses and victims be recorded?